matat0/CrossScores-nextjs/docs/README.md

 appears every time you visit the home page, when ideally it should only show on a first visit to the website.

+Another aspect of our application that needs to be noted is that **In Progress Games Don't Show**.
+So if a game were to be happening at the time of using the app, the app won't recognize it due to the logic in our code.
+However our API does have an attribute listed for in progress games, so this issue will be easily fixed in the near future.

+### Roadmap/Down the Line
+We aren't done with this application and are very passionate in continuing to maintain and develop this over time.
+There are numerous improvements that can we aspire to implement and aim to keep adding more and more apps!

+As for a general roadmap, we are aiming to perfect the main 3 sports of Basketball, Soccer, and American Football.
+When we get to a point where we find that these sports are fine tuned, we are going to continue to implement more and more sports.

+We also plan adding additional information such as live scores, table position, players, and much more which can be fetched by our API's.